-The hybrid events observed on Fogo (see Fig. 98b) are characterized by high frequencies (15-40 Hz) at the beginning of the signal, followed by low frequencies (1-10 Hz) and a lack of clear S-phases.
+The hybrid events observed on Fogo (see Fig. 8b) are characterized by high frequencies (15-40 Hz) at the beginning of the signal, followed by low frequencies (1-10 Hz) and a lack of clear S-phases.
 The signals mainly last about 20 to 30 seconds, some last up to 1 minute, and usually reach station CV10 first, where they also show the largest amplitudes.
-Figure 87b shows an example event recorded at a broad-band station of the array AF.
-Vertical traces of such an event are displayed in the supplementary material (Fig. S83).
-The spectrograms of all components are shown in Fig. S9 and reveal the low frequency coda, where more energy occurs in the 1-10 Hz band than before the event onset.
-As the hybrid events were only recorded by the stations on Fogo, they were located using the arrays AF and CG.
+Figure 7b shows an example event recorded at a broad-band station of the array AF.
+Vertical traces of such an event are displayed in the supplementary material (Fig. S3).
+As the events were only recorded by the stations on Fogo, they were located using the arrays AF and CG.
 We observe 125 hybrid events, 12 of which could be located.
-Figure 1110 a shows the resulting epicenters-locations, in or close to the collapse scar of Fogo, Chã das Caldeiras.
+Figure 10a shows the resulting locations, in or close to the collapse scar of Fogo, Chã das Caldeiras.
 The events exhibit rather high apparent velocities, in average 7.8 km/s at array AF and 8.4 km/s at array CG.
 The mean errors of these velocities are 2.9 km/s and 2.8 km/s at array AF and CG, respectively.
-To determine the source location of the hybrid events, we superimpose the beams of all localizations of the hybrid events (Fig. $\frac{101}{10}$ ), the area with probabilities above 80% of the maximum stacked probability is marked with a white line).
+To determine the source location of the hybrid events, we superimpose the beams of all localizations of the hybrid events (Fig. 10b, the area with probabilities above 80% of the maximum stacked probability is marked with a white line).
 We find this area in the north-western part of Chã das Caldeiras.